albingeorge/sumofetch/README.md

 ### TODO
 - Print output to a word document instead of to stdout
 - Handle callback request timeout case
+- Handle search job status, i.e poll the search status API till it's ready to be queried.
+As of now, we're simply waiting for 2 seconds.

 ### Improvements